mkatras11/SolarPanel_Identification/README.md

 To set up the project environment, follow these steps:

-### 1. Create Conda Environment with Python 3.7.12
+### Create Conda Environment with Python 3.7.12 and install packages

 If you don't have Python 3.7.12 installed, you can create a Conda environment with Python 3.7.12.